andykuo1/unus/README.md

 An online browser-based multiplayer game.

 ---
+# Setup
+First, as always, clone the git repo.

+Then, open _Terminal_ in the directory 'unus'.
+To get the dependencies, run the command:

+> npm install

+This will create 'node_modules', which should now have all required dependencies.

-# Testing
+# Running
-To run the server, open the Terminal at the project folder and run:
+To run the server, open the _Terminal_ at the project folder and run:

 > node index.js